- FOR AUTHORS

-“Told through the eyes of Dr. Luke Bradford, a newly minted MD, the story of the little town of Watervalley, Tennessee, and its inhabitants comes vividly to life. … [Jeff High’s] tale and his love of his native Tennessee and the human race shines from every page.
-Dr. Fingal Flahertie O'Reilly is delighted to welcome Luke, a TransAtlantic colleague to be fiercely proud of.”
+From the great state of Tennessee, Jeff High brings us his new novel, More Things in Heaven and Earth.
+Patrick Taylor (Irish Country Doctor) says, “Told through the eyes of Dr. Luke Bradford, a newly minted MD, the story of the little town of Watervalley, Tennessee, and its inhabitants comes vividly to life. … [Jeff High’s] tale and his love of his native Tennessee and the human race shines from every page.”
+High is an operating room RN in open-heart surgery.